 Prostate Biopsy Side Effects

 Over the years, I have literally communicated with hundreds of thousands of men who have had a rising PSA level.
 Some of those men had chosen to have a prostate biopsy even before they met me.
-So I have learned about their experience and I know that a prostate biopsy can be extremely damaging.
+So I have learned about their experience and I know that a prostate biopsy can be extremely painful and ultimately damaging.
 I do not only know this from the scientific studies that I have read on the subject.
 I know from direct anecdotal evidence from many thousands of men.

-Additionally, I have heard from (admittedly only a minority of men) who have had prostate biopsy that they have experienced more serious problems related to their prostate including erectile dysfunction after having had a prostate biopsy.
+Additionally, I have heard from (admittedly only a minority of men) who have had prostate biopsy that they have experienced more serious problems related to their prostate, including erectile dysfunction after having had a prostate biopsy.

-When a needle invades your prostate and if needle encounters any cancer cells, then the needle itself becomes contaminated with cancer cells.
+When a needle invades your prostate and that needle encounters any cancer cells, then the needle itself becomes contaminated with cancer cells.
 The same needle will then be reintroduced into another point within the prostate, which may be completely healthy.
 But because the needle is now contaminated, it can produce a seed of cancer which will grow to become detectable as a tumour after about 18 months.

 The bottom line is that your PSA level may have alerted you to the fact that you may have prostate cancer.
 But the strongest likelihood is that your prostate cancer will be a relatively benign form of prostate cancer.
 In fact, only one case in seven cases of prostate cancer has the potential to become life-threatening.
 But a needle biopsy can actually turn your benign prostate cancer into one that is potentially life-threatening.